microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Update-EntraSignedInUserPassword cmdlet updates the password for the signed-in user in Microsoft Entra ID.
+the Update-EntraSignedInUserPassword cmdlet updates the password for the signed-in user in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Update a password